oliora/bitmask/README.md

 - MacOS: Apple Clang 7.3.0
 - Linux: G++ 4.8.5 and G++ 5.4.0
 - Windows: Visual C++ 2015 (14.0) Update 3.
-  *Note that some tests and compile time checks are disabled because of limited support for expression SFINAE.*
+  *Note that some tests and compile time checks are disabled because VC++ has a limited support for expression SFINAE.*

 ## License
 This is free and unencumbered software released into the public domain.